grantcolley/aspect/README.md

 The Aspect web client is built using React, Vite, TypeScript, shadcn/ui, react-router, react-hook-form, and zod for validation.

-The Aspect web API is built using Node.js, Express, TypeScript and a SQLite database.
+The Aspect web API is built using Node.js, Express, TypeScript, a SQLite database and the Winston logging library.

 Both the client and server consume the same TypeScript classes in a shared package.